blakeembrey/node-language-detect/README.md

 # Language Detect

-Check the language of any file by comparing filenames, extensions, shebangs and finally falling back to a programming language classifier.
+Detect the programming language of any file by checking the file name, file extension, file shebang and finally falling back to a programming language classifier.

 ## Installation